ml-archive/ModelBoiler/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/nodes-ios/ModelBoiler/blob/master/LICENSE)

-**Model Boiler** is a macOS application used to quickly generate model boilerplate code for models using [🐍 Serpent](https://github.com/nodes-ios/Serpent) and the `Serializable` protocol.
+**Model Boiler** is a macOS application used to quickly generate Codable conformance when you need custom mapping for one or more keys

+*Gif is outdated, but you get the point*
 ![Gif](modelboiler.gif)

 ## 📦 Installation